-Each year, billions of dollars in property and assets go unclaimed by the rightful owners, and instead is placed into the custody of the state treasurer.
+Each year, billions of dollars in property and assets go unclaimed by the rightful owners and instead is placed into the custody of the state treasurer.
 The good news is that these agencies are required by law to keep track of where this money came from and make it available in a searchable database.
-All it takes is a little detective work, and you just mind find something that rightfully belongs to you.
+All it takes is a little detective work, and you just might find something that rightfully belongs to you.

 The National Association of Unclaimed Property Administrators (NAUPA) is an organization affiliated with the National Association of State Treasurers that’s devoted to locating and returning lost and missing financial assets to the legal and rightful owners.

 Working with administrators from all 50 states, the District of Columbia, and some Canadian provinces, NAUPA helps return missing and unclaimed financial assets to those to whom it belongs.

 Currently, 40 states, the District of Columbia, Puerto Rico and portions of Canada participate in MissingMoney.com, the national search database endorsed by NAUPA.
 This one-stop-shop contains the most current information about unclaimed assets from participating states.
 With a single profile and ID, users can search the databases of all these states at once.

 To search for missing property in the other 11 states, MissingMoney.com provides the contact information and a link to the official state search website.

 What’s Unclaimed Property and How Would I Know About It?